Gemeinderat (Austria): Preference Voting

 Based on the list order, voters can also advance or re-rank individual candidates by awarding preferential votes.
 These candidates are ranked higher or lower within the list, depending on the number of votes they receive.
-This allows them to be elected to the municipal council, regardless of their overall vote share, despite previously being ranked lower on the list.
+This allows them to be elected to the municipal council, regardless of their vote share, despite previously being ranked lower on the list.
 In both cases, mandates are allocated in a one-stage election process based on the D'Hondt electoral system.
 Today, preferential voting is usually conducted in all federal states.

 Majority voting

-Only in the state of Vorarlberg is there a plurality voting system for municipal council elections; there are no nominations (lists), and voters write their own nominations on the ballot paper.
+Only in the state of Vorarlberg is there a plurality voting system for municipal council elections; there are no nominations (lists), and voters write their nominations on the ballot paper.
 The number of votes cast for individual candidates determines who is elected to the municipal council.
 In the 2015 municipal council elections, 16 municipalities held elections using this system.